tcltk/tklib/embedded/md/tklib/files/modules/shtmlview/shtmlview.md

 The widget is *not* a web browser\.
 It only supports relative links in the local filesystem\.
 It does *not* support style sheets\.
 It does not support http\(s\) links nor images\.
-It is thought of as the last fallback in cases where no other possibilities exists to display HTML or Markdown markup from a Tk application\.
+It is thought of as a last fallback to use in cases where no other possibilities exists to display HTML or Markdown markup from a Tk application\.

 Use cases are as a help viewer and wherever the developer has control about the